Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Introduction

 \subsection{Paper organization}

-The paper is organised as follows.
-In Section \ref{sec1} for stochastic convex optimization problems we propose optimal stochastic (parallelized) accelerated gradient methods.
-In Sections \ref{prim} and \ref{dual} we apply the results of Section \ref{sec1} to stochastic convex optimization problems with affine type constraints (of type $Ax=0$).
-We describe the modern stochastic (parallelized) accelerated gradient methods which are optimal both in terms of (stochastic) oracle calls and matrix-vector multiplications $Ax$ (correspond to communications).
-In Sections \ref{prim} we focusing on primal methods, in Section \ref{dual} we focusing on dual ones.
-Section \ref{dec} is responsible for the distributed primal and dual formulation of finite-sum minimization problem and for the representing the algorithms in distributed fashion.
-In Section \ref{main} we incorporate proposed distributed decentralized method on purpose getting optimal bounds for finite-sum minimization problem using primal or dual oracle.
-Finally, we discuss the future work and possible extensions.
-We notice that all proposed methods are optimal in terms of communications steps and at the same time optimal (up to poly logarithmic multipliers and interpretations of smoothness constants) in terms of (parallelized stochastic) primal/dual oracle calls.
+The paper is organi\dm{z}ed as follows.
+In Section \ref{sec1}\dm{,} we propose optimal stochastic (parallelized) accelerated gradient methods for stochastic convex optimization problems.
+In Sections \ref{prim} and \ref{dual}\dm{,} we apply the results of Section \ref{sec1} to stochastic convex optimization problems with affine type of constraints (of type $Ax=0$).
+We describe the modern stochastic (parallelized) accelerated gradient methods which are optimal both in terms of (stochastic) oracle calls and matrix-vector multiplications $Ax$.
+In Sections \ref{prim}\dm{,} we \dd{are} focusing on primal methods, in Section \ref{dual}\dm{,} we present dual ones.
+Section \ref{dec}\dm{,} describes the distributed primal and dual formulation of \dm{the} finite-sum minimization problem, and \dm{presents distributed algorithms}.
+In Section \ref{main}\dm{,} we incorporate \dm{the} proposed distributed decentralized method to get \dm{the} optimal bounds for \dm{the} finite-sum minimization problem using primal or dual oracle.
+Finally, we discuss future work and possible extensions.
+We notice that all proposed methods are optimal in terms of communication steps and \g{in many cases in terms of (parallel stochastic) primal/dual oracle calls.}